 High winds pose a serious threat by causing workers to lose their balance and the lift to become unstable.
 If winds are strong enough, the lift can actually tip over.
 This threat gets magnified when the lift is positioned on uneven or unstable ground.
 Adding snow and ice to the situation only makes the wind problem worse.
 That’s why experts recommend not using aerial lifts when winds push beyond 20 miles per hour.

 Work doesn’t come to a halt just because of harsh winter weather.
 Construction and building maintenance still need to get done.
 Windows still need to be washed.
 Power lines still need to be repaired or replaced.
 Fortunately, companies can employ many tactics to keep workers safe from harm and equipment safe from damage.
+Pass these winter safety tips for employees onto your crew.

 Dress for the cold.

 This may seem like common sense.
 But people often underestimate the effect cold temperatures can have on outdoor work.
 To show up on the job site properly attired, lift operators should don at least three layers of loose fitting clothes.
 A knit mask helps protect the face and mouth from snow and biting winds.
 Waterproof, insulated boots are essential for keeping feet warm and dry.
 Wearing a hat that covers the ears can prevent heat loss through the head.
 (Extra important for bald guys!)
+If your job requires a hard hat, you can add liners to contain the heat with nose guard and a mesh mouth.

 Dressing properly does more than enhance safety.
 Workers stay mentally sharper.
 Productivity improves because people work faster and better when they’re warm.
 Dressing warmly can also reduce absenteeism.
 By itself, cold doesn’t cause sickness.
 But it can weaken the immune system, making people more susceptible to colds and the flu.